Skip to main content

 Google Hotel Ads works best when pricing, availability, booking experience, and campaign strategy are aligned around direct booking intent.

-Google Hotel Ads is a hotel-specific advertising format that allows properties to show rates and booking options across Google surfaces where travelers are researching accommodation.
+Google Hotel Ads is a hotel-focused advertising format that allows properties and booking partners to show rates and booking links across Google surfaces where travelers research accommodation.

-These placements can appear in hotel search results, Google Travel, Google Search, Google Maps, and property-level booking modules depending on eligibility, setup, demand, and campaign configuration.
+These placements can appear in hotel booking modules on Google Search, Google Maps, Google Travel, and property-level comparison surfaces depending on eligibility, setup, demand, and campaign configuration.

 The core idea is simple: when a traveler searches for a hotel, destination, or stay date, Google can show available booking options from OTAs, direct hotel websites, and other booking partners.
 A hotel’s direct booking link can appear alongside competing channels, allowing the property to capture demand closer to the booking moment.